 Life for lovers wasn’t easy in Fort Worth early in the twentieth century.
-Cupid, armed only with beaus and eros, seemed outmatched by city authorities, who were armed with the law, citizen snitches, and John Brown’s flashlight.
+Cupid, with only beaus and eros to aid him, seemed outmatched by city authorities, who were armed with the law, citizen snitches, and John Brown’s flashlight.

 “Any man and any woman not then and there husband and wife or not then and there related by blood or marriage in the third degree who shall go into and near any public place within the City of Fort Worth and will then and there be found kissing, holding hands, or putting their hands on the other’s person or fondling . . . shall be deemed guilty of flirting and fined in a sum not less than $1 and not more than $200 [$2,500 today].”